- Research article

 Electronic supplementary material

 Additional file 1: Table S1: Summary of transcriptome responses.
-Figure S1.
 SmaI Macro Restriction Profiles, Sequence Types and antimicrobial resistance profiles of ovine and bovine C.jejuni abortion-associated isolates.
 Figure S2.
 Invasion and intracellular survival of ovine and bovine C. jejuni isolates in INT407 cells.
 (PDF 340 KB)

 About this article